Skip to main content

 Security ROI with real data

 Security ROI = (risk reduced - cost) / cost.
 XOR replaces guesswork with tested pass/fail rates and cost-per-fix data from real bugs.
+Every agent evaluation produces a dollar figure: how much it costs to fix one vulnerability with that agent, what percentage of bugs it actually fixes, and whether the fix passes independent verification.
+These three numbers let you model ROI before committing budget.

 Why this matters now

 AI agent API costs add up fast.
 Most companies pay for them and have no data on what works.
 XOR gives you tested results so you can make budget decisions before you scale agent deployments.
+See benchmark economics for specific cost-per-fix numbers.

 What the evidence says

 • A 100-developer team can spend about $700K per year on patching alone.
+This includes labor, tools, CI infrastructure, and opportunity cost of context switching.

 Sources: XOR Security Economics Inventory (Patched.codes 2024, HackerOne/NIST evidence).